woestreich/personalsite/content/research.md

 ![blue whale](../img/tag1.png)
 <sup>*A blue whale with a bio-logging tag attached to record its vocalizations, foraging behavior, and movements.
 In combination with passive acoustic monitoring approaches (see below), this can be a powerful tool for understanding the foraging and migration strategies of blue whale individuals and groups.
 Photo taken under NMFS Permit 16111.*</sup>

 Animals' decisions often depend not only on individually-sensed information from the environment, but also socially-shared information from conspecifics.
 I explore how this link between individual and group-level behavior influences animals' ability to find food, avoid predators, migrate, and reproduce in dynamic and rapidly-changing ecosystems.
-In this work, I am particularly drawn to migratory marine animals which must cope with the their extreme dynamism, patchiness, and scale of oceanic ecosystems.
+In this work, I am particularly drawn to migratory marine animals which must cope with the extreme dynamism, patchiness, and scale of oceanic ecosystems.

 **Select relevant publications:**

-**Oestreich, WK**, Aiu, KM, Crowder, LB, McKenna, MF, Berdahl, AM, & Abrahms, B. The influence of social cues on timing of animal migrations. *Accepted in principle; Nature Ecology and Evolution*.
+**Oestreich, WK**, Aiu, KMˆ, Crowder, LB, McKenna, MF, Berdahl, AM, & Abrahms, B. The influence of social cues on timing of animal migrations. *Nature Ecology and Evolution (In Press)*. *ˆundergraduate mentee*

 **Oestreich, WK**, Abrahms, B, McKenna, MF, Goldbogen, JA, Crowder, LB, and Ryan, JP (2022).
 [Acoustic signature reveals blue whales tune life history transitions to oceanographic conditions](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/1365-2435.14013). *Functional Ecology* 36, 882-895.